-The Chilkat Valley Community Foundation formed in 2008 as an Affiliate of The Alaska Community Foundation.
-Since then, we have grown the Chilkat Valley Community Foundation Fund – an unrestricted, permanently endowed fund, that allows the most flexibility to determine how best to meet current and future community needs in the Valley, and have worked with donors to create the following funds for which the Chilkat Valley Community Foundation Advisory Board makes grant recommendations.
+The Chilkat Valley Community Foundation was formed in 2008 as an Affiliate of The Alaska Community Foundation.
+Since then, we have grown the Chilkat Valley Community Foundation Fund – an unrestricted, permanently endowed fund that allows the most flexibility to determine how best to meet current and future community needs in the Valley, and have worked with donors to create the following funds for which the Chilkat Valley Community Foundation Advisory Board makes grant recommendations.

 We respect the privacy of your information and will never sell or distribute your contact information.